ExtremeAddons/extreme_pbr_docs/docs/main_panel.rst

 Edit Tags
 #########

-In the info & Tag panel you can edit the tags assigned to the background.
+In the info & Tag panel you can edit the tags assigned to the material.
 To do this, just click on the **Edit Tags** button and enter the desired tags.
 You can also delete existing tags, just press on them, and a dialog box will be displayed that will ask you if you want to delete the tag.